taichi/modernjs/modernjs.en.md

 ## Breakthrough called Virtual DOM
 The task to be surely solved in making GUI applications that run on browsers is performance and usability.

-Especially the problem of performance is very difficult to solve.
+Especially the problem of performance is tough to solve.
 Since it operates on the browser, all UI elements are dropped into the DOM in some form.

 First, since DOM has a general-purpose tree structure, memory efficiency is terribly bad.
-In addition, this tree structure can not limit the number of intermediate internal nodes, and the depth to the terminal node can not be limited, so the cost of scanning tends to be high.
+Also, this tree structure can not limit the number of intermediate internal nodes, and the depth of the terminal node can not be limited, so the cost of scanning tends to be high.

-In order for the browser to draw the DOM on the screen, it is necessary to scan all nodes in some form, so this poor efficiency becomes a big problem.
+For the browser to draw the DOM on the screen, it is necessary to scan all nodes in some form, so this poor efficiency becomes a big problem.

-In addition, the mechanism of laying out drawing elements completely ignoring the DOM structure called CSS spurs poor performance.
+Also, the mechanism of laying out drawing elements completely ignoring the DOM structure called CSS spurs poor performance.

 It is natural in the browser world, such as having to redraw the entire screen with one class attribute that appeared at the terminal node.
 In other words, it is necessary to lock the entire screen just by `appendChild` the newly created node for the DOM already drawn.

 However, if the impact of the new node on the entire screen is small enough, the time to keep securing locks will be sufficiently short.

-Just updating certain components in the screen may cause redrawing of the entire screen, so you need to pay close attention not to do so.
+Just updating certain components on the screen may cause redrawing of the entire screen, so you need to pay close attention not to do so.
 In such a case, except for some exceptional organizations, it is not possible to efficiently create large-scale GUI applications.

 Virtual DOM is the technology that answers this problem.